26 Delectable hand pies from around the world

 Pie came to America with the first English settlers.
 The early colonists cooked their pies in long narrow pans calling them “coffins” like the crust in England.
 As in Roman times, the early American pie crusts often were not eaten, but simply designed to hold the filling during baking.
 It was during the American Revolution that the term crust was used instead of coffyn.

-26 Hand Pies around the world
+26 handheld meat pies around the world

 Nigerian Meat Pies – Nigeria West Africa